-Students who are interesting in transferring prepare a letter of intent to the Admissions Committee of the School.
+Students who are interested in transferring should prepare a letter of intent to the School Admissions Committee.
 The letter should articulate the reasons for the requested transfer and summarize relevant course work and research completed to date.
-Letters of support are required from three Social Ecology faculty members, along with an explicit statement that a faculty member in the program that the student seeks to enter is willing to sponsor the student's work.
+Letters of support are required from three Social Ecology faculty members, along with an explicit statement from a faculty member in the program that the student seeks to enter who is willing to sponsor the student's work.
 Please request that your academic records (containing transcripts, GREs, etc.) be made available to the Graduate Advisor of the department you wish to enter.

 Such transfer requests will be considered only once per year in conjunction with the review of other applicants for admission.
-The request for transfer is due to the department by December 15.
-All requests will be reviewed by the department's Admissions Committee.
+The request for transfer is due to the Director of Graduate Student Services by December 15.

 Submission of a request for transfer is not a guarantee of admission into the alternative degree program; faculty may deny such requests if they do not think that a transfer is feasible or in the best interests of the student and/or the department.
-Bear in mind also that any student who transfers into a new graduate program will continue to be subject to all University, School, and program-specific deadlines for completion of degree requirements (e.g., advancement to candidacy for the Ph.D. by the end of the fifth year of graduate study).
+Bear in mind also that any student who transfers into a new graduate program will continue to be subject to all University, School, and program-specific deadlines for completion of degree requirements (e.g., advancement to candidacy for the Ph.D. by the end of the fifth year of graduate study, time to degree).
 In the process of deciding whether to request entry into a different program, students should carefully consider whether they will be able to meet these standing deadlines.